Nusa Dua

 Nusa Dua is a resort area built in the 1970s in the southern part of Bali, Indonesia.
 Known as an enclave of large five-star resorts, it covers 350 hectares of land and encloses more than 20 resorts.
-It is located 22 kilometers from Denpasar, the provincial capital of Bali, and is administered under South Kuta District, Badung Regency.
-Nusa Dua means two islands (nusa 'island', dua 'two'), because there are two islands in the bay of Bali Tourism Development Corporation area.
+It is located 22 kilometers from Denpasar, the provincial capital of Bali, and is administered as part of Benoa urban village (kelurahan) in South Kuta District of Badung Regency.
+Nusa Dua means two islands (nusa 'island', dua 'two'), because there are two islands in the bay of the Indonesia Tourism Development Corporation (ITDC) area.
 On the southern side lies Peninsula Island, and on the northern side lies Nusa Dharma Island, which is smaller but shadier, and which contains the Pura/Temple Nusa Dharma.

+The core area of ITDC Nusa Dua is a gated community.
+There are security checkpoints, and visitors are charged a fee to enter.

+Points of interest

 Geger Beach

 Geger Beach is located in Sawangan, about 3 kilometers from the southern area of Nusa Dua.
 The sea there is calm, which allows farmers to grow seaweed in the area, as well as being an attractive place for tourists to swim.

 Water Blow

-Water Blow is located in the Indonesia Tourism & Development Corporation (ITDC) district where large waves of sea water from the Indian Ocean continually crash against jagged limestone edges of a cliff.
-The water blow is the outcome of the narrowing crag below the cliff face that channels a surge of water up to 30 meters high from its base following strong currents.
-This phenomenon results in giant, irregular splashes of wave that can reach several meters high.
-The area provides a 240-degree lookout of dramatic seascape that is bordered by guardrails.
+Water Blow is located in the ITDC district where large waves of sea water from the Indian Ocean continually crash against the jagged limestone edges of a cliff.
+The water blow is the outcome of the narrowing crag below the cliff face that channels irregular surges of water that can reach several meters high, up to 30 meters high from its base following strong currents.
+It only occurs on high tide.

+The area provides a 240-degree lookout and the tormented shapes of volcanic rock make for a dramatic seascape.
+The site is bordered by guardrails and there is a small entrance fee.